 The tax is imposed on all tangible personal property, except inventories, used in a trade or business.
 Such property includes machinery, equipment, furniture, fixtures and supplies.
 Tangible personal property leased to another business or individual located in the District of Columbia is taxable to the owner.
 Tangible personal property must be assessed at full and true value.
 Renters under a "lease purchase" or a "security purchase" agreement who are obligated to become the owner must report the property on the personal property tax return.
-Effective for personal property taxes due July 31, 2001, the first \$50,000 of taxable value is exempt from tax.
+The first \$50,000 of taxable value is exempt from tax.